-- 1. Good personal hygiene via daily bathing, use of deodorant, regular shampooing of hair and brushing of teeth. - 2.
-Hair should be neat, clean, and should not interfere with the performance of duties.
+1. Maintain good personal hygiene via daily bathing, use of deodorant, regular hair shampooing, and teeth brushing.

+- 2. Well-groomed with hair should be neat and clean and should not interfere with performing duties.
 Shoulder-length hair and longer must be tied back so that it does not fall loosely over the face and shoulders.
-The instructor must approve hair accessories.

-- 3. Nails should be short and clean.
+The instructor must approve hair accessories. - 3.
+Nails should be short and clean.
 Nail polish, if worn, should be clear or neutral in color.
 Artificial nails are not permitted. - 4.
 Make-up should be worn in good taste.
 Only moderate application is allowed. - 5.
-No offensive perfume or cologne. - 6.
+No strong perfume, cologne or fragrance. - 6.
 Tattoos or any body decorations should be covered. - 7.
-PTA student uniform must be clean and wrinkle-free; consists of a black and white polo shirt and black scrub pants; no denim jeans are allowed. - 8.
+PTA student uniform must be clean and wrinkle-free; it consists of a black and white polo shirt and black scrub pants; no denim jeans are allowed. - 8.
 White undershirt (T-shirt) is allowed under the polo shirt. - 9.
 Shoes should be closed-toe and clean.
-No open-toe shoes, sandals or clogs. - 10.
-Student identification badges must be visible and worn on the upper left side of the uniform collar at all times during the clinical affiliation.
+No open-toe shoes, sandals, or slides. - 10.
+Student identification badges must be visible and worn on the upper left side of the uniform collar during the clinical affiliation.
 No decorations or stickers are allowed on nametags or uniforms.
-Student identification badges may be purchased at the LC Student Services department.

-- 11.Lab coat with nametag on left chest area may be worn during the clinical affiliation. - 12.
-Smoking is not allowed within the clinical facilities.
+Student identification badges may be purchased at the LC Student Services department. - 11.Lab coat with a nametag on the left chest area may be worn during the clinical affiliation. - 12.
+Smoking is not allowed within clinical facilities.